haskellcg/Reading_TCP_IP_Illustrated/Introduction.md

   Client port numbers are called ephemeral ports (i.e. short live).

   Most TCP/IP implementations allocate ephemeral port number between 1024 to 5000, the port number above 5000 are intended for other servers.

+## Standardization Process

+## RFCs
+  All the official standards in the internet community are pushlished as Request for Comment, or RFC.

+## Standard, Simple Services
+  There are a few standard, simple services that almost every implementation provides.

+  echo/discard/daytime/chargen/time